 Studies have shown that the majority of online consumers, over 90%, do not recognize the difference between a paid search result and a natural search result.
 While most online advertising using another company’s trademark is fairly innocuous and may eventually lead a consumer to a corporate website, many divert traffic away from the intended location.

 Some online ads even go beyond simple brand misuse to blatantly deceptive ad language and positioning.
 In some cases, the purpose of the scad is to commit identity theft.
 By positioning bogus, or easily compromised, reservation or purchase pages criminals can easily capture personal credentials for illegal use.
-Even more alarming is the presence of malware.
+Even more alarming is the presence of Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs..
 It has begun to appear in the underlying URLs of some advertisers; the exact rate of malware presence is unknown.

 Recently, Cyveillance gave official support to an organization focused on combating this form of bait-and-switch and educating consumers.
 The Alliance Against Bait and Click (AABC), www.stopscads.org, launched in late July 2008 with the purpose of educating the average consumer about scads and ways to combat them.

 The AABC is comprised of a diverse group of leading experts, organizations, and companies working together to stop bait and click and to make deceptive sponsored search results a thing of the past.
 Currently, many of the member organizations come from the hospitality industry but is quickly expanding to others that are sensitive to this issue.
 If your company is interested in joining, watch for upcoming meetings on the subject.